AAkira/ExoPlayerManager/README.md

 }

 dependencies {
-	compile 'com.github.aakira:exoplayer-manager:0.0.8@aar'
+	implementation 'com.github.aakira:exoplayer-manager:0.0.8@aar'
-	compile 'com.github.aakira:exoplayer-manager-ima:0.0.8@aar' // if you use an IMA SDK }
+	implementation 'com.github.aakira:exoplayer-manager-ima:0.0.8@aar' // if you use an IMA SDK }
 ```
 ## Using libraries